 In some children, the foreskin cannot be retracted because of a restricted opening, causing a condition called phimosis.
 This condition may require circumcision later in childhood if it doesn't respond to medical treatment.

 Circumcision is usually performed by the obstetrician in the hospital.
 When it is done for religious reasons, other persons may do the surgery as part of a ceremony after the baby is discharged from the hospital.

 Circumcision is performed only on healthy babies.
 Because the procedure is painful, the AAP recommends using some type of local anesthesia for newborn circumcision.
 Several types of anesthesia are available, including a numbing cream or injecting small amounts of anesthetic around the penis.
-Although there are risks with any anesthesia, these are generally considered very safe.
+Although there are risks with any anesthesia, local anesthesia is considered very safe.

-There are several ways to perform a circumcision.
-Some methods use a temporary clamp device while others use a plastic bell that stays on the penis for a certain length of time.
-Each method requires separating the foreskin from the head of the penis, cutting a small slit in the foreskin, and placing the clamp on the foreskin.
+At Children’s National, we use the Gomco clamp method of circumcision.
+We begin by separating the foreskin from the head of the penis, cutting a small slit in the foreskin, and placing the clamp on the foreskin.
 The clamp is left in place for a few minutes to stop the bleeding.
 The foreskin can then be cut and removed.

 What care is needed after a circumcision?